PavanRangani/docs/docs/prd/mailing-lists/requirement.md

 - On hover of any record shows hover effect.
 On click of any record, opens workspace Individual or /dialog of that contact.
 - Vertmore action : Delete

-#### Column customization
+## Column customization

-- By default shows Name, Email and company column
+- By default shows Name, Email and company column only.
+- Birth date column is not shown
-- Allows user to see Birth date column.
+- Allows user to show or hide any column
+- This configuration is at each Mailing list level.
+Its not at user level.
+Means if any one user change this configuration, it will be applied to all users.

+> User1 enable Birth date column in Mailing list M1.
+So this Birth date column will be visible to all users who open Mailing list M1

 ## Download as Excel